siddhant-gauchan/TrueLayerTest/README.md

 ```
 Update the appsettings __RedirectUri__ with  http://*.ngrok.io/callback

-3. Start Project in VS. It will launch http://localhost:58606/swagger  and click Authorize.
+3. Start Project in VS and Run.
+It will launch http://localhost:58606/swagger,click Authorize.
 It will lead to the following screen below:
 ![alt text](https://github.com/siddhant-gauchan/TrueLayerTest/blob/master/image/authorize.PNG "Authorize").
 4. Click Authorize for Oauth flow and it will be redirected to truleLayer auth url.
 Enter the login username/password.
 5. After sucessfull login. it will redirect to http://*.ngrok.io/callback.